-A new generation of bartenders is transforming Puerto Rico into a premier drinking destination.
-Their unique cocktails combine spices, tropical fruits, European bitters, and premium spirits, using techniques honed in international competitions and guest bartending gigs around the world.
+A new generation of bartenders is transforming Puerto Rico into a premier cocktail destination.
+Building on the Island's established rum culture, these unique cocktails combine spices, tropical fruits, European bitters, and premium spirits, using techniques honed in international competitions and guest bartending gigs around the world.

-Sample Puerto Rico’s cocktail scene in the Metro region from Old San Juan to Santurce, and more.
-There’s also a bonus bar in case you’re headed to the west coast of the island.
+Here's your guide to sampling Puerto Rico’s cocktail (and mocktail) scene in the Metro region.
+There’s also a bonus bar in case you’re headed to the west coast of the Island.

 Calle San Sebastián #148, Old San Juan

 Voted one of the top 50 bars in the world four years in a row, La Factoría is an absolute must-visit for the cocktail aficionado.
 La Factoría is actually three bars in one.
-At Front Bar you can sit by the open doorways, sip a Lavender Mule or Spiced Old Fashioned and watch the people strolling through Calle San Sebastián.
-If you want a more lowkey ambiance, go through the red door to Vino, a wine bar serving wine by the glass or the bottle as well as cocktails and plates to share.
+At Front Bar, you can sit by the open doorways, sip a Lavender Mule or Spiced Old Fashioned, and watch the people strolling through Calle San Sebastián.
+If you want a more low-key ambiance, go through the red door to Vino, a wine bar serving wine by the glass or the bottle as well as cocktails and plates to share.
 Looking for a party?
-Follow the sound of live salsa music to the Shing-A-Ling where you can dance into the wee hours of the morning.
+Follow the sound of live salsa music to Shing-A-Ling, where you can dance into the wee hours of the morning.

 156 Sol St. 2nd Floor, San Juan